noahgumm/shell/shell/README.md

 - /date or /bin/date (Prints the current date.)
 - < For For input redirection
 - \> For output redirection
+- wc to count words, lines, and characters
+- | pipes to pass data to commands

 ## Files Included